Payshares/docs/guides/concepts/list-of-operations.md

 title: List of Operations
 ---

-For a description of how operations work in Stellar, see [Operations](./operations.md).
+For a description of how operations work in Payshares, see [Operations](./operations.md).

-For the protocol specification, see [stellar-transactions.x](https://github.com/stellar/stellar-core/blob/master/src/xdr/Stellar-transaction.x).
+For the protocol specification, see [payshares-transactions.x](https://github.com/payshares/payshares-core/blob/master/src/xdr/Payshares-transaction.x).

 - [Create Account](#create-account)
 - [Payment](#payment)